McKratt/solid-violations-examples/README.md

 ### Single Responsability Principle (SRP)

-> A class should have ony one reason to change
+> A class should have only one reason to change

 The example here is inspired from the book *"Agile Software Development : Principles, Patterns and Practices"* of Robert C. Martin.